 Surrender (St. Ignatius of Loyola)

-This prayer reminds us that God gave us everything, and it is to Him that we can return it all.
+Pray this prayer when you feel overcome by stress or worry.
+It reminds us that God gave us everything, and it is to Him that we can return it all.

 Take, Lord, and receive all my liberty,